ipfabric/docs/docs/Getting_Started/overview/index.md

 ```

 List of all commands used for CLI discovery can be found [on this page](https://ipfabric.atlassian.net/wiki/spaces/ND/pages/80019486/Used+CLI+commands+for+Discovery) and in this [feature/vendor matrix](https://ipfabric.atlassian.net/wiki/spaces/ND/pages/392003585).

+### Staging vs Production Deployment

+IP Fabric is a complex solution with multiple moving parts.
+We thoroughly test every release before it is made available to our customers.
+Testing comprises of the automated unit testing on the code level and automated tests run against various physical and virtual lab environments.
+These emulate complex networks with many devices from multiple vendors.
+Despite these efforts, issues can still arise after deploying a new version of IP Fabric to the customer's environment.
+For example, it is not feasible to replicate the entire network or a combination of particular device models.

+Therefore, we suggest 2-stage deployment of the new IP Fabric releases for complex or critical implementations.
+The first stage is _staging_ deployment, used to verify the functionality of the new release within the customer's environment.

+!!! info

+    You will need a valid license for the staging deployment.
+Please, contact our sales team to check eligibility for a free complimentary license.

+The second stage is the deployment to the production / live environment.
+The staging environment's sizing follows the suggestions mentioned above for a standard deployment.
+We don't provide special staging builds.
+These are regular production builds, which are just deployed separately not to potentially disrupt the day-to-day use of IP Fabric within the organization.

+We suggest that you make stating as close as possible to the final production environment.
+The staging environment should discover the same devices as the production (e.g., there is only a limited value if the staging environment "sees" only 500 network devices, while the whole network consists of thousands of devices).
+On the other side, it is perfectly fine to provision the staging environment dynamically if your deployment environment allows it.
+Also, a typical "acceptance test" on the staging environment lasts only a couple of days to verify overall functionality.